 - Do the programs include evidence-based therapies for behavior modification and relapse prevention?

 - Are the accommodations comfortable and appealing?

-- Is medication management provided, both for anti-addiction drugs and psychiatric medications?
+- Is medication management provided, both for anti-addiction drugs and mental health medications?

-- Does the facility offer an integrated plan for treating co-occurring substance abuse and mental health disorders?
+- Does the facility offer an integrated plan for treating co-occurring substance use and mental health disorders?

 - Does the program help its clients transition successfully from one level of care to the next (inpatient residential to outpatient to aftercare)?

 - Do clients receive adequate support in aftercare through alumni services, case management and community referrals?

 The cost of a substance use disorder far outweighs the cost of rehab.
 Compounded over time, addiction can cost a lifetime of income and savings.
 It can even cost people’s lives.
 For most people, however, the question of affordability is a reality.
 Finding out how much drug rehab costs will decide whether or not they can attend.